KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 ### The View from Above

-When making my flight reservation, I googled for advice about the best side of the plane to be on for a great view when arriving in Chicago.
+When making my flight reservation, I googled for advice about the best side of the plane to be on for the best view when arriving in Chicago.
 As we approached, I feared that I had chosen the wrong side, but luckily, I hadn't!
 The downtown appeared to my left, then the pilot circled around above Lake Michigan, and I got another view from the other side.

 ![](djangocon-us-2025-recap-images/view-of-chicago-coast-looking-back.jpg)
 Downtown Chicago